Yareda21/react_native_expo/react_native_class/README.md

 -   if you finidh this, copy all the data from the console and create a json file and see it if it correct

+## protected dashboard should only have 3 tabs -> MAP, Favorite, and Profile

 # Next Class - Display Church info

+-   collect the data in one state by creating placesList state
+-   then add setPlacesList(res.data) to the useeffect hook in dashboard

+-   now lets create a component for this datas to be displayed - PlaceListView.jsx

+-   in order to render the each places create PlacesList component that will be added to the placeslistview also make sure to use dummy photo for now but use the following instructions to make the image workable

+# Adding markers of the churchs on the map